alaudet/raspi-sump/README.md

 ========

 If you install this beta you will need to add variables to your raspisump.conf file.
+Copy the new conf file located in the /home/pi/raspi-sump/conf folder to /home/pi/raspi-sump.
+Re-enter all of your variables.
+Older info has been saved in /home/pi/raspi-sump/raspisump.conf.save

-I am adding the ability to use imperial or metric measurements.
+The choice of Imperial or Metric measurements have been added to 0.6beta.
-Also some variables in the conf file were confusing so I will be updating those things.
+Also some variables in the conf file were confusing so I have made changes to this file including better comments to explain each variable.

 Simply upgrading to v0.6beta will break your current install of Raspi-Sump unless you take some time to fix your configuration file.

-I recommend you keep using 0.5.3
+I recommend you keep using v0.5.3 if you don't want to do this.

 GET ME TO THE ACTION - QUICK INSTALL